 - Look for opportunities to apply the LCM in everyday situations.
 This will help you understand its practical relevance and improve your problem-solving skills.

 - Consider scenarios such as scheduling events, dividing resources, or optimizing processes.
-For example, if you're planning a party and need to buy an equal number of snacks for each guest, the LCM can help you determine the smallest number of snacks to buy so that everyone gets a fair share.
+As an example, if you're planning a party and need to buy an equal number of snacks for each guest, the LCM can help you determine the smallest number of snacks to buy so that everyone gets a fair share.

 - Create your own problems that involve the LCM.
 This will challenge you to think creatively and apply your knowledge in new ways.